SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/Iron Champion Doru.md

     icon: ⭐️
     effects:
       - effect: Doru regains 10 Stamina at the start of each of his turns unless he took acid or fire damage since the start of his previous turn.
-Whe- ever he regains Stamina this way, the Director can spend 2 Malice to end one effect on Doru that can be ended by a saving throw
+Whenever he regains Stamina this way, the Director can spend 2 Malice to end one effect on Doru that can be ended by a saving throw.
   - type: feature
     feature_type: trait
     name: Champion's Loyalty Collar